wustlcse237sp20/project-myfrienddragon/README.md

 -The player (might?) be able to score double points while hitting the space invader during its explosion animation, causing the explosion to play twice, as well.

+-The game may crash under unknown conditions after the user ends the game.

 -The game takes a moment to switch from the end of game state to the game menu, creating a blank scene for a second or so.

 ### Pong (more like table tennis) How To Play ###